nagix/mini-tokyo-3d/USER_GUIDE-en.md

 ### Tracking Trains and Airplanes

 Clicking or tapping on a train or airplane will turn on [Tracking Mode](#tracking-mode) and the screen will automatically move following the movement of the train or airplane.
-There are two types of tracking modes, the “Helicopter Tracking Mode” and the “Rear Tracking Mode”, and you can enjoy the scenery along the railway in your favorite tracking mode.
-When the tracking mode is on, the map panning and rotating operations are disabled (you can zoom in/out and change the tilt).
-Clicking on a map with no trains or airplanes turns the tracking mode off.
+There are two types of Tracking Modes, the “Helicopter Tracking Mode” and the “Rear Tracking Mode”, and you can enjoy the scenery along the railway in your favorite Tracking Mode.
+When Tracking Mode is on, the map panning and rotating operations are disabled (you can zoom in/out and change the tilt).
+Clicking on a map with no trains or airplanes turns Tracking Mode off.

-See [here](#tracking-mode) for details on tracking modes.
+See [here](#tracking-mode) for details on Tracking Modes.

 ### Date and Time

 <img src="images/clock.jpg" width="141">

-When [Real-Time Mode](#real-time-mode) is on, the current data and time is displayed at the top left of the screen.
+The current data and time is displayed at the top left of the screen.
 It is convenient when accessing from overseas because Japan standard time is always displayed.
+When [Playback Mode](#playback-mode) is on, additional buttons appear below the the current time to change the time and the speed at which the time progresses.

+See [here](#playback-mode) for details on Playback Mode.

 ### Delayed Train

 <img src="images/delay-marker.jpg" width="185">

-When [Real-Time Mode](#real-time-mode) is on, orange spheres are displayed around trains that are delayed for more than 1 minute.
+When [Playback Mode](#playback-mode) is off, orange spheres are displayed around trains that are delayed for more than 1 minute.
 It is easy to see which sections on the map have the delay.

 ### Displaying Detailed Information on Trains and Airplanes

 <img src="images/train-details.jpg" width="216"> <img src="images/flight-details.jpg" width="216">

-When [Real-Time Mode](#real-time-mode) is on, place the mouse pointer or tap on the train or airplane to display detailed information about the train or airplane.
+Place the mouse pointer or tap on the train or airplane to display detailed information about the train or airplane.
 Detailed train information includes railway name, train type, destination, train number, previous or standing station and departure time, next station and arrival time, delay time, and operation information.
 Flight details include airline name, flight number, departure or arrival location, status, departure or arrival time, and code-share information.
 If there is a train delay or a flight schedule change, the change will be highlighted in orange.

 ### Station Search